 But before you find jobs to apply to, make sure you have a solid resume.
 You’ll want to create a resume specifically for scribing positions.
 Include any work you’ve done that relates to any of the work you would do as a scribe.
 For example, if you transcribed courses for a deaf student, include that.
 That will show your ability to type information as it’s spoken.

 We recommend adding a “Skills” section to your resume.
 You can list skills like writing, data entry, typing or organization.
-This can help fill in white space if you don’t have a lot of experience to list.
+This can help fill in white space if you don’t have much experience to list.
 On the other hand, if your experience demonstrates those skills, you can leave out the skills list.

 Once you have a strong resume, you’ll be ready to apply.
 So, use those search engines and find scribing work!